DylnH/DE-Engineering-Capstone/README.md

 ### Summary of Project Idea
 Teachers these days are underpaid and underappreciated.
 Due to chaotic students and the pandemic, Teacher's stress levels are at a all time high.
 Our solution to this issue is to make a portable Guitar Hero Station for teachers to use, so that they can take a break from the stress that comes with teaching.
 This helps out our school because this would cause the stress levels of the teachers to decrease, which would lead to a happier learning/teaching environment.

-The essential requirements include...
+Essential Requirements Include...

+- 2-4 Working Controllers
+- Portable
+- Haptic Feedback
+- USB Compatible
+- Comparable, if not better than the original controller.

+Non-Essential Requirements Include...

+- Easy and Satisfying to use
+- Able to Fix with relative ease
+- Cool Design
+- Use the new equipment in the Sigma Lab
+- Make a controller that's Console Compatible

 How will you measure the success of meeting each requirement?
 ### Timeline
 How do you plan on meeting each of your requirements?